rngoodner/design-patterns/README.md

 ## Factory Method Pattern

-The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide whichbclass to instantiate.
+The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 ```mermaid
 classDiagram